TszHong0411/og-image/README.md

 - title(string): The title displayed on the image.
 Default value is ''.
 - url(string): The URL displayed on the image.
 Default value is 'honghong.me'.
 - image(string): The image URL displayed on the image.
 Default value is `https://honghong.me/static/images/avatar.png`.
 - author(string): The author name displayed on the image.
-Default value is '小康'.
+Default value is 'Hong'.
 - date(string): The release date displayed on the image.
 Format is 'YYYY-MM-DD'.

 Using these parameters, simply append them to the following URL: